Ensuring The Success of Youth

 Project SEARCH is a one year program that provides education and on-site training to prepare youth with disabilities to be work ready upon graduation from high school.
 The program, which serves as a workforce alternative for students in their last year of high school, is located at a community health-care facility.

-Students are chosen for the program by a selection committee made up of individuals from the organizations involved in the Project SEARCH collaboration, including the Department of Rehabilitative Services, the Down Syndrome Association, Blue Ridge Behavioral Healthcare, and local school systems.
+Students are chosen for the program by a selection committee made up of individuals from the organizations involved in the Project SEARCH collaboration, including the Department of Aging and Rehabilitative Services (DARS), the Down Syndrome Association, Blue Ridge Behavioral Healthcare, and local school systems.

 Students participating in Project SEARCH report each day to the host business, learn employability skills in the classroom, and job skills while participating in 3 – 4 unpaid internships/experiences during the year.
 Students actively participate in defining their career goal and planning the necessary steps to achieve that goal.
 Students also have the added benefit of learning life skills, such as utilizing public transportation, to report to work sites.
 The ultimate goal, upon program completion, is competitive employment utilizing the skills learned on the internships and throughout the program.